Jindal Global Law School Admissions 2026

-The AIBE exam is easy to moderate difficulty.
-Even if the AIBE passing for General and OBC is 45% and 40% for SC and ST categories, still candidates fail in AIBE exam.
-In every session many students fail to clear the AIBE exam.
-The reason to fail in AIBE exam is not essentially lack of preparation; other factors like exam stress and unfamiliarity with exam pattern also affect the performance of candidates in the bar exam.
+The AIBE exam is of easy to moderate difficulty.
+Even if the AIBE passing percentage for General and OBC is 45% and 40% for SC and ST categories, still, candidates fail in the AIBE exam.
+In every session, many students fail to clear the AIBE exam.
+The reason to fail in the AIBE exam is not essentially a lack of preparation; other factors, like exam stress and unfamiliarity with the exam pattern, also affect the performance of candidates in the bar exam.
 In this article, we will talk about five reasons why aspirants fail the AIBE exam.
 Here are some of the most common reasons why students fail the AIBE Exam.

 Mode of Examination | Online and Offline (both) |